SpectrTech/Hercules/README.md

 Hercules is a tool to hide your identity online.
 It changes your tor proxies automaticly every 5 seconds, (you can change that in the source code. #define DELAY ...)
+To hide your identity you will need to use the proxy running on socks4://127.0.0.1:9050

 ### Installation:
 ```